marcpaterno/spack_retreat/plan-for-standard-builds.md

 6. The *larsoft* layer includes all of the LArSoft products.

-7. The *experiment* layer indicates the software of one LArSoft-using experiment, and any 3rd party products that are used only by one experiment.
+7. The *experiment* layer indicates the software of one LArSoft-using experiment, and any 3rd party products that are used only by that one experiment.
    Each experiment layer is independent of other experiment layers.

 ## Building and distributing layered environments